Treaty of the Pruth: Stipulations

 The Russians also lost the right to a permanent ambassador in the Ottoman Porte.
 Upon the signing of the Peace Treaty, Peter P. Shafirov and M.M.
 Sheremetev (the son of the Field Marshall General), were taken to Constantinople, where they were to remain until the full implementation by Russia of its obligations.
 Both Peter P. Shafirov and M.M Sheremetev hoped to leave the Ottoman Empire following the letters of ratification, but were held against their will by the Turks until the border commission had been completed.
 The two remained in Istanbul for several years, and acted as diplomats and negotiators on behalf of Peter the Great.
-They were both imprisoned for as long as 6 months in the Yedikule prison and were eager to return home, using every opportunity available to speak with both Ottoman and Russian diplomats to hurry the peace process.
+They were both imprisoned for as long as 6 months in the Yedikule prison as hostages and were eager to return home, using every opportunity available to speak with both Ottoman and Russian diplomats to hurry the peace process.

 Moreover, terms of the treaty included an end to Russian political influence in the Polish – Lithuanian Commonwealth, which the Russians increasingly saw within their own sphere of influence.